 [Avril]: Again, we teach what we need.
 We teach what we need.
 I knew that there were things in my past the I just had not dealt with and put in a cupboard.
 And I just couldn’t understand why when I had a lovely husband and two gorgeous, gorgeous children (they’re really gorgeous) was I still struggling with this intense feeling of sadness or unworthiness or just lack of confidence, and things.
 Where did that come from, or just this sense of dissatisfaction.
 First of all I want to a counsellor and she was great, but I needed something that was sort of more purpose driven, that would push me to get stuff done, compassionately.
 And so I started working with this coach and going through this process and it just really opened my heart and mind in ways that I just never imagined, and I kept talking to people about it, boring them with it.
-Can you, you really should try it; you really should try it?
+Can you, you really should try it; you really should try it.
 And then people kept saying it seems like you’re into this, and have a handle on it, why don’t you teach it?
 Oh no, I could never do that; I’m just not ready.
-And finally my coach said, you know I have a teaching qualification that you cab take.
+And finally my coach said, you know I have a teaching qualification that you can take.
 When you’re ready, you can go into coaching.
 And I realized that there was just this need to get women together, and this needs to provide this really safe space, especially for the English speakers in this area.
 We need the safe space to come and to really think about what do you want out of life, why do you want it?
 And the problem is that, and I know it’s the same anywhere, but you go to work, you go home, you go to work, you go home, you may study, but we get into this little treadmill and we’re not really thinking about anything else but the things we get done and we just get depleted and anxious and tired and irritable, and we can’t understand why.
-And we become quite disconnected with yourself disconnected with your spirituality, with your body, your emotions because you know women are always supposed to be happy and pleasant.
+And you become quite disconnected with yourself, disconnected with your spirituality, with your body, your emotions because you know women are always supposed to be happy and pleasant.
 But you just become really disconnected.
 And I wanted to help women reconnect with those things that they wanted, the places they went, their relationships, their purpose, their careers.
 Let’s get together and let’s connect, and I will be the person that kind of pushes you like someone else kind of pushed me.

 I love teaching.
 I really do but this is my purpose.
 This is my purpose.
 This is why I was born, I think, and why I had all these experiences.
 And the way it’s happened has been really organic as well.
 I’m not a big person online.
 I’m rubbish with computers, although I’m trying to change that.
 It’s one of my blocks, trying to change that.
 I just started a group and said okay, now we’re going to have this meeting on this day, why don’t you come along.
 And I kind of expected maybe three or four women to come, most of them my closest friends.
-Twenty two women turned up and ever since then it’s always been like groups from fifteen to twenty or sometimes, we have a small group but then it goes back up again.
+Twenty-two women turned up and ever since then it’s always been like groups from 15 to 20 or sometimes, we have a small group but then it goes back up again.
 And people tell me thank you so much for providing this because we just need this, especially when it comes to talking about your emotions and anxieties.
 I think especially in Japan, as foreign women we’re constantly on guard.
 Put mask on, leave house, because there’s this feeling that everyone is judging you and looking at you all the time.
-If you slip up, not only are you discrediting yourself you you are discrediting all foreign women, all black women or all English speakers.
+If you slip up, not only are you discrediting yourself you are discrediting all foreign women, all black women or all English speakers.
 It’s huge, huge, heavy feeling and the truth is we don’t really have to carry that.
 We don’t.
 We only need to be responsible for ourselves.

 [Damianne]: How often do you have these sessions?